NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Shizuru - Moderate Boon.md

-**Moderate Boon:** Shizuru's light flows through your blade.
+Shizuru's light flows through your blade.
 Your weapons and unarmed attacks deal an additional 1d6 fire damage or 1d6 spirit damage; you choose each time you make an attack.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*